TimThuering/N-Body-Simulation/README.md

 ## Installation

 The project supports two different SYCL implementations: [Open SYCL](https://github.com/OpenSYCL/OpenSYCL) and [DPC++](https://github.com/intel/llvm).
-The project supports Linux.
+The project requires Linux.

-First, clone this repository and create a build directory:
+After the installation of one of the two supported SYCL implementations, clone this repository and create a build directory:

 ```
 git clone https://github.com/TimThuering/N-Body-Simulation.git